Albresky/Albresky.github.io/about/index.md

 {{< admonition warning >}}
 Sorry, this article has not been completely translated into **French**.
-Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/Albresky/imisuHugo.github.io) to the theme!
+Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/Albresky/imisuHugo.github.io) to this project!
 {{< /admonition >}}

 ### Features